apollographql/rover-init-starters/start-with-typescript/getting-started.md

 ## Apollo Federation components

-### Subgraphs

-A subgraph is an individual GraphQL server in a federated architecture called a _supergraph_.
+This project gets you started with building a federated architecture called a _supergraph_.
 This architecture lets different teams independently develop and deploy parts of the supergraph while maintaining a unified experience for clients.

-### The supergraph

-Supergraphs _contain_ one or more subgraphs.
-Subgraphs are separate underlying services, each responsible for a different portion of the supergraph's available data.
-Clients make requests to the federated graph's single entry point called the router.

-### The router
+A supergraph contains the _router_, and one or more _subgraphs_.

-The router is the single access point for a federated GraphQL architecture.
-It receives incoming operations and intelligently routes them across component services before returning a unified response.
+The router is the single access point for the supergraph.
+It receives incoming operations from clients and intelligently routes them across subgraphs before returning a unified response.

+A subgraph is an individual GraphQL server that takes responsibility for a specific domain in the supergraph.

-## Components of a GraphQL server
+## Components of a GraphQL subgraph server

 Before diving in, it's helpful to understand the structure and purpose of the files included in this template.
 This overview will help you navigate the codebase more effectively.